Esports: Governing bodies

 While game publishers or esports broadcasters typically act in oversight roles for specific esports, a number of esports governing bodies have been established to collectively represent esports on a national, regional or global basis.
 These governing bodies may have various levels of involvement with the esport, from being part of esports regulation to simply acting more as a trade group and public face for esports.

 The International Esports Federation (IESF) was one of the first such bodies.
-Originally formed in 2008 to help promote esports in the southeast Asian region, it has grown to include 56 member countries from across the global.
-The IESF has managed annual Esports World Championships for teams from its member countries across multiple games.
+Originally formed in 2008 to help promote esports in the Southeast Asian region, it has grown to include over 140 member countries from across the globe.
+The IESF has managed annual World Esports Championships for teams from its member countries across multiple games.

 The European Esports Federation was formed in April 2019 and includes UK, Belgium, Germany, Austria, Hungary, France, Russia, Slovenia, Serbia, Sweden, Turkey, and Ukraine.
 This body was designed more to be a managing partner for other esports, working to coordinate event structures and regulations across multiple esports.

 Additionally, trade groups representing video games have also generally acted as governing bodies for esports.
 Notably, in November 2019, five major national trade organizations – the Entertainment Software Association in the United States, the Entertainment Software Association of Canada, The Association for UK Interactive Entertainment, Interactive Software Federation of Europe, and the Interactive Games and Entertainment Association of Australian and New Zealand – issued a joined statement for supporting the promotion and participation of esports to respect player safety and integrity, respect and diversity among players, and enriching game play.